MicrosoftDocs/learn/learn-pr/wwl-azure/microsoft-defender-cloud-threat-protection/includes/5-managed-kubernetes.md

 ## Compromised Account

  -  **Threat Factor**: An attacker gains access to a Kubernetes cluster through stolen credentials, API tokens, or keys.
 This can lead to unauthorized access, data theft, and malicious deployments.
- -  **Mitigation**: Implement strong authentication mechanisms, multi-factor authentication (MFA), regular rotation of credentials, and least privilege access principles.
+ -  **Mitigation**: Implement strong authentication mechanisms, multifactor authentication (MFA), regular rotation of credentials, and least privilege access principles.

 ## Vulnerable or Misconfigured Images